Our Curriculum Offer

 Our curriculum is designed to give all of our children a broad and balanced education through coverage, experience and progression.
 We cater for a wide range of learners and endeavour to provide opportunities for all of our children to develop as independent, happy and confident learners in order to achieve their full potential and prepare them for their future lives.
 Alongside academic success we promote and encourage a nurturing side to learning that focuses on well-being and engagement linked to age and stage of development.
 Opportunities to work towards individual EHC outcomes are embedded throughout.

-A Sense of Self - Our curriculum will ensure that all children develop an understanding of themselves, our school rights and an awareness of their place within the community.
+- Ensure that all children develop an understanding of themselves and an awareness of their place within the community.

-Learning to Learn - Our curriculum offer will ensure that all children develop secure learning to learn behaviours focused around exploration, resilience and perseverance, working with others and problem solving.
+- Ensure that all children develop secure learning to learn behaviours focused around exploration, resilience and perseverance, working with others and problem solving.

-Knowledge and Skills - Our curriculum offer will ensure that all children develop appropriate subject specific knowledge, skills and understanding in line with their stage of development.
+- Ensure that all children develop appropriate subject specific knowledge, skills and understanding in line with their stage of development.

-Experience and Enrichment - Our curriculum offer will ensure that all children experience a breadth of opportunities and activities that expand horizons within and beyond the traditional learning environment of the classroom.
+- Ensure that all children experience a breadth of opportunities and activities that expand horizons within and beyond the traditional learning environment of the classroom.

 Our conceptualised curriculum draws on best practice and delivery from a number of different models and approaches.
 At Woodsetton we recognise that as our school population changes, so must the way in which we approach planning, teaching, learning and assessment.
 Our curriculum map continues to change and evolve to meet the individual needs of our children each year.